nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Put Glenn in first while running if you haven't done so.
 Do a Menu **after** you crossed the Menu.
   * Menu - Equip
     * Serge - Remove All Accessories (Press Left and Triangle)
-    * Glenn - Dragoon's Gauntlet - Power Glove (if you have it)
+    * Glenn - Dragoon's Honor - Dragoon's Gauntlet - Power Glove (if you have it)
-    * Leena - Dragoon's Honor
+    * **Optional:** Leena can have Dragoon's Honor if low on Magic.
   * Menu - Allocate Elements
     * **Press Triangle and select Healing and Supplemental first**
     * Glenn